 Past examples have included the NHK development of Super Hi-Vision, Sky Television’s 3D coverage of the 2010 FIFA World Cup, and in 2011 Atlantic Productions’ remarkable documentary Flying Monsters 3D with Sir David Attenborough.

-This year's Special Award went to SMPTE to celebrate their 100 year history.
+In 2016 the Special Award went to SMPTE to celebrate their 100 year history.
 “The core work of SMPTE, around standards for interoperability, is as vital today as it has ever been.
 As one of the partner bodies which make up IBC, SMPTE is also critical to guiding our events forward, another reason that we should be celebrating this 100th birthday” said Michael Crimp, CEO of IBC.